 Our Music Director, Marcia Hempel, offers two organ concerts each year, generally in July and September.
-The concerts are about ¾-hour each, and include a variety of styles of organ music.
+The concerts are about an hour, and include a variety of styles of organ music.
 Marcia has written her own ragtime music as well as other organ music.
 She likes to include jazz organ as well as other contemporary music by composers like Aberg and Cooman.
 The standard fare of Bach, Pachelbel and Buxtehude can also be heard.

 The Young Singers program, for 9-16-year olds, is a summer program.
 It features private voice lessons and group rehearsals for Harwich residents.
 The program culminates in a concert at the end of the six-week session.
-The program is free of charge, sponsored by the Stevens Fund.
+The program is free of charge, sponsored by the First Church Stevens Fund.
 Contact Marcia Hempel if you or your young singer are interested.

 Community Vocal Concert